AdobeDocs/marketo-measure.en/help/security/ensuring-consent-for-gdpr-in-marketo-measure-js.md

 ---
-description: Ensuring Consent for GDPR in Marketo Measure Js
+description: "Shows how to configure bizible.js to wait for user consent for GDPR before setting cookies or sending data"
 title: Ensuring Consent for GDPR in Marketo Measure Js
 exl-id: 9afc5e4d-cf97-4c49-b9ee-ee1cc99c1f90
 feature: Tracking
 ---
 # Ensuring Consent for GDPR in Marketo Measure Js {#ensuring-consent-for-gdpr-in-marketo-measure-js}

 The General Data Protection Regulation (GDPR) is a European Union legislation that went into effect on May 25, 2018.